"

 Prognosis

 Fair.
-Better if the tendon sheath is not involved.
+Prognosis is better if the tendon sheath is not involved.
 Healing within the tendon sheath is less effective.

 Gastrocnemius tendon lacerations

 Gastrocnemius tendon lacerations or ruptures are are bad.
-The hock will drop- when animals attempt to bear weight on the limb.
-Treatment is placement of a Schroeder-Thomas splint but it is often unsuccessful except in very lightweight animals
+The hock will drop when animals attempt to bear weight on the limb.
+A Schroeder-Thomas splint is the treatment of choice; however, the prognosis is poor except in very light weight animals.

 Dr. Trent with goat with dropped hock due to gastrocnemius rupture